Ryxai/ADNotes/Notes.markdown

 Domain functional level is based on the OS version on the domain controller.

-Each system allows for multiple domain levels available and the domain functional level is dependent on the loest domain functional level.
+Each system allows for multiple domain levels available and the domain functional level is dependent on the lowest domain functional level.

-Using a lower functional levle prevents the use of new features.
+Using a lower functional level prevents the use of new features.
 Old domain functional levels are sometimes useful in future proofing against organizational changes that may introduce older domain controllers.
-Need to think preventitively about future changes and whether the features introducted by new functional levels are important enough.
+Need to think preventively about future changes and whether the features introduced by new functional levels are important enough.

 Forest functional levels refer to the functional level of all domains in the